 Explores the design of interactive products and user experience in everyday settings.
 Students apply interaction design and research techniques in a multi-disciplinary studio for a quarter-long interaction design project requiring collaboration between students from a variety of backgrounds including design, engineering, and computer science.
 Prerequisite: DESIGN 383; DESIGN 483.

-DESIGN 488 Portfolio Preparation (3) VLPA
+DESIGN 488 Professional Practices (3) VLPA

 DESIGN 495 Design Internship (1-5, max.
 10)

 Internships for undergraduates in conjunction with design faculty and business partners in the design community.
-Credit/no credit only.
+Credit/no-credit only.

 DESIGN 499 Individual Projects-Design (2-5, max.
 15)

 Independent projects in design.

 DESIGN 501 Graduate Student Teaching Mentorship (2-5, max.
 15)

 Independent study for graduate students to work under the direction of a faculty member as they prepare for and teach an undergraduate class.
 Credit/no-credit only.